-Students are expected to attend every lecture, to complete all of the required readings, and to read any additional material that is posted to Canvas each week.
+Students are expected to attend every lecture, complete all of the required readings, and read any additional material that is posted to Canvas each week.
 When additional materials are posted, I will note explicitly whether they are required or merely optional for interested students.
 Note that lectures will sometimes cover material that is not in the readings, and the readings may contain material that is not covered in the lectures.
 Students' performance will be evaluated based on the following items:

-'''

-▷ Class Attendance (5%)
+- ▷ Class Attendance (1%)

-'''

-▷ Participation (10%)

-\triangleright Quizzes (10%)
+- \triangleright Quizzes (9%)

+- ▷ Discussion Sessions (15%)

-⊳ Final Project (50%)
+- ▶ Final Project (50%)

-\triangleright Examination (25%)
+- \triangleright Examination (25%)

-Class Attendance & Participation (15%)
+Class Attendance (1%)

-To succeed in the course, it is essential to attend class and actively participate in the lectures.
-Lecture slides will also be posted on Canvas.
-Attendance represents 5% of the final grade.
+To succeed in the course, it is essential to attend class and actively participate, in addition to completing all assigned readings.
+Importantly, I will sometimes cover material during class which is not included in the readings.
+Attendance represents 1% of the final grade.